 Following all duplicate resolution procedures, outliers were examined.
 Any total enrollment time over 10 years was removed, resulting in 7 data points removed.
 Following all data cleaning procedures, enrollment time data were available for a total of 1,774 adults.
 The average total enrollment time was 1.7 years (SD = 1.5 years).
 The median enrollment time was 1.3 years.
 This average enrollment time is close to the desired two-year length of program enrollment as included in the SCFS PAT Accountability Standards and in alignment with the national standards for PAT.
-The longer the enrollment, the more program impact can be theoretically expected.
+Theoretically, one would expect to see increased program impact with a greater length of enrollment.